 10 Stages Of A Relationship From Hello to Goodbye

-We meet someone, feel an initial attraction, and then if everything lines up as it should, we are swept away in a torrent of chemically-driven emotions that blind us to anything but the intense joy and passion we're experiencing.
+We meet someone, feel an initial attraction, and then if everything lines up as it should, we are swept away in a torrent of chemically-driven emotions.

 What Are The Stages Of A Relationship?

-Understanding the stages your relationship passes through as it develops, and even if it is ending, can help you navigate these various stages with mindfulness and self-awareness.
+Understanding the relationship stages you and your partner experience can help you navigate these various phases with mindfulness and self-awareness.

-Here are the 10 stages of a relationship:
+Here are the 10 Stages of a Romantic Relationship:

 1. The Initiation Stage